-With few exceptions, this rule is sacrosanct in a criminal case.
-Once relied upon, the defendant’s refusal to testify cannot be used against him or her to create an inference of guilt or innocence.
+With few exceptions, this rule is holy in a criminal case.
+Once relied upon, the defendant’s refusal to testify cannot be used against them to infer guilt or innocence.

-Often when criminal charges are pending, or potentially chargeable, defendants in civil cases will use the 5th Amendment as a basis for refusing to answer questions in the pending civil lawsuit.
+Often when criminal charges are pending or potentially chargeable, defendants in civil cases will use the 5th Amendment as a basis for refusing to answer questions in the pending civil lawsuit.
 In this case, a seasoned plaintiff’s lawyer will argue Evidence Code Section 412.
-This argument is made to attempt to have the other evidence that is produced by the defendant in mitigation viewed with distrust.
+This argument attempts to have the other evidence the defendant produces in mitigation viewed with distrust.

-It is also potentially a sanction-able act in a civil case to take the 5th for purposes of refusing to answer questions while under oath in that civil case.
+It is also potentially a sanctionable act in a civil case to take the 5th to refuse to answer questions while under oath in that civil case.
 Even fishing expeditions are allowed.
 Facts discovered now could lead to other new witnesses and facts.
 And that new info is potentially admissible in a civil action.
 Often that would typically become disallowed in a criminal case for various reasons.

-There are vast arrays of sanctions in a civil case available to a plaintiff to force compulsion of responses.
-The penalties can include the striking of the defendant's answer and entry of judgment in favor of the plaintiff without even going to trial.
+There are vast arrays of sanctions in a civil case available to a plaintiff to force the compulsion of responses.
+The party’s penalties can include having their answer stricken and entry of judgment in favor of the plaintiff without even going to trial.

 Both courts using that same evidence can have different results.
-For example, an acquittal in the criminal court and a finding of liability in a civil court could have differing outcomes.
+For example, an acquittal in the criminal Court and a finding of liability in a civil court could have differing outcomes.
 Such was the case in the O.J.
 Simpson matter.
 He killed his wife and Ron Goldman.
-But O.J. played the race card and got out of jail-time.
-In any event, he still was held liable for money damages in the wrongful death lawsuit.
-So in that case, the surviving family members of decedent Goldman got a money judgment.
+But O.J. played the race card and got out of jail time.
+In any event, he still was held liable for monetary damages in the wrongful death lawsuit.
+So, in that case, the surviving family members of decedent Goldman got a money judgment.

-Conflicts are more likely to occur in criminal court settings, rather than civil actions with the same events.
+Conflicts are more likely to occur in criminal court settings than in civil actions with the same events.
 This disparity is why some cases that result in an acquittal are still thriving in civil court.
 Ad this is all due to the difference in the standard of proof.
 Many variables remain involved here.

 Many political scientists believe the O.J. case became a racial trial of whites versus blacks.
-There was an almost all black jury panel.
-Most agree that the OJ criminal trial set back race relations in this country.
-In the end, evidentiary burdens, political and other factors can play a significant role in the way a jury rules on the standards of evidence.
+There was an almost all-black jury panel.
+Most agree that the O.J. criminal trial set back race relations in this country.
+In the end, evidentiary burdens, political and other factors can play a significant role in how a jury rules on the standards of evidence.